nadeemlab/SPT/docs/maintenance.md

   --recreate-views-only Only recreate views, do not touch main table schema.
 ```

-### Throwaway testing
+## <a id="throwaway-testing"></a> 6.
+Throwaway testing

 Development often entails "throwaway" test scripts that you modify and run frequently in order to check your understanding of functionality and verify that it works as expected.

-For this purpose, a pattern that has worked for in this repository is:
+For this purpose, a pattern that has worked for me in this repository is:

 1. Ensure at least one successful run of `make build-docker-images` at the top level of this repository's directory.
 2. Go into a module you want to work on, `cd spatialprofilingtoolbox/<module name>`.